Are you planning some big goals for yourself but feeling apprehensive because you already have a lot going on?

 If you don’t give yourself enough of a runway, time will be your enemy.

-If you want to see results sooner, you might need to eliminate or minimize some distractions.
+If you want to see results sooner, you might need to eliminate or minimize other responsibilities.

 If you want to fit your goal into your life as it is, you might need to be more generous with how much time you give yourself.